vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 </pre>
 This parameter combination will trigger *post-filtering* for relaxed filters, estimated to match more than 75% of the documents.
-Moderate filters (between 5% and 75%) are evaluated using `pre-filtering` and restrictive filters (&lt; 5%) are evaluated using exact search.
+Moderate filters (between 5% and 75%) are evaluated using *pre-filtering* and restrictive filters (&lt; 5%) are evaluated using exact search.

 ## Summary
-Constraining search for nearest neighbors using query time constraints is mission-critical for real-world applications using AI-powered vector representations.
+Constraining search for nearest neighbors using query-time constraints is mission-critical for real-world applications using AI-powered vector representations.
 By introducing these new native parameters for controlling vector search filtering behavior,
 Vespa further fortifies its position in the industry as the leading open-source serving technology for vector search applications.